Earned Wage Access Act

 Definitions

-(1) “Consumer” means a natural person residing in the State of XX.
+(1) “Consumer” means a natural person residing in [STATE]

 (2) “Earned but Unpaid Income” means funds that are based on wages, compensation, or income that a Consumer has represented, and that a Provider has reasonably determined, have been earned or have accrued to the benefit of the Consumer but have not, at the time of the remittance of Proceeds, been paid to the Consumer by an Obligor.